bitbi-core/bitbi.org.website/content/build.md

 +++
 weight = 20
-title = "Build with BTB"
+title = "The future with BitBi"
 +++

-BTB was designed to allow everything that is possible with blockchain-based smart contracts (like in Ethereum and other systems) &ndash; but in the scalable, robust and private way.
-With BTB, you can do the following categories of smart contracts (and much more):
+BitBi is engineered to support all functionalities available on Bitcoin, while enhancing decentralization, robustness, privacy, and scalability..
+With BitBi, you can do the following categories of possilities (and much more):

+* ### Ordinals

+  The Ordinals protocol introduces a way to inscribe arbitrary content, including images and texts, directly onto blockchain like bitcoin and BitBi.
+This inscribed data are often referred to as NFTs (non-fungible tokens).

-* ### Tokens
+* ### RGB Smart Contracts

-  From stablecoins and corporate shares to securities and application-specific tokens.
+  By supporting the RGB protocol, BitBi enables the creation of smart contracts ranging from stablecoins, DeFi, DAOs, and corporate shares, to NFTs, securities, and application-specific tokens.

-* ### NFTs

-  Issue digital media (books, music, video, podcasts) and collectible items.

-* ### DeFi

-  Do a liquidity pool, AMM-based DEX, or a collateral-based algorithmic stable-coin.

-* ### DAOs
+* ### Lightning Network

-  Run a decentralized autonomous organization with all required functionality.
+  The Lightning Network is a second-layer payment protocol that operates on top of a blockchain-based cryptocurrency like Bitcoin and BitBi.
+It is designed to enable faster and more cost-effective transactions.